New Zealand cuisine: European influences

 When Europeans (Pākehā) first arrived in New Zealand from the late eighteenth century, they brought their own foods with them.
 Some of these, especially pork and potatoes, were quickly adopted by Māori.
 Potatoes were particularly popular as they were grown in a similar way to kūmara but produced a much higher yield with less effort.
 Other European foods such as wheat, pumpkin, mutton, sugar, and many types of fruit also became a part of the Māori diet and were widely traded with visiting ships.
 American sailors brought new varieties of kūmara to New Zealand, and these high-yield varieties quickly superseded the original varieties of kūmara.
-(Today most kūmara are the commercial varieties Owairaka Red, Toka Toka Gold and Beauregard.)
-A coffee and spice merchant of European descent, David Strang, invented instant coffee in Invercargil in 1890.
+(Today, most kūmara are the commercial varieties: Owairaka Red, Toka Toka Gold and Beauregard.)
+The introduction of maize (kōpakipaki or kānga) led to the creation of a meal called kōpiro which involves submerging corn cobs under running water to ferment before its kernels are scraped off and formed into cakes to roast or steam.
+A coffee and spice merchant of European descent, David Strang, invented instant coffee in Invercargill in 1890.
 The drink quickly spread around New Zealand and then around the world.

 Alcohol, initially rejected as waipiro (stinking water), also became acceptable in Māori life.
 Most Māori tribes grew surpluses of food for trade with other tribes and with European visitors and settlers.
 Some tribes grew wealthy from this trade, although the Māori food industry declined in the mid-nineteenth century because of land loss and competition from settler farmers.
 Many traditional food sources, such as the kererū (wood pigeon) and other birds, as well as some types of fish and plants, became scarce as forests were destroyed and species were over-hunted.

 Māori cuisine today

-Present day Māori cuisine is a mixture of Māori tradition, old-fashioned English cookery, and contemporary dishes.
+Present-day Māori cuisine is a mixture of Māori tradition, old-fashioned English cookery, and contemporary dishes.
 Some Māori names for consumables, like pāua (also prized for its shell), have entered common New Zealand English usage.

-Most large Māori gatherings feature a hāngi, which is likely to contain foods brought to New Zealand by Māori and by Pākehā.
+Most large Māori gatherings feature a hāngī, which is likely to contain foods brought to New Zealand by Māori and by pākehā.
 In recent decades, there has been much concern that Māori are disproportionately likely to suffer from obesity, heart disease, and diabetes as a result of eating habits.

-Two dishes regarded as distinctively Māori are the boil up—made of pork, potatoes, kūmara, and dumplings—and pork and puha (sow thistle), which combine introduced and indigenous foods.
+Two dishes regarded as distinctively Māori are the boil-up—made of pork, potatoes, kūmara, and dumplings—and pork and pūhā (sow thistle), which combine introduced and indigenous foods.
 Both dishes owe much to nineteenth-century British cooking methods.

 Another distinctive food is rēwena or "Māori bread", which is made with fermented potatoes.
 The 2020 cookbook Hiakai by chef Monique Fiso, academic Tracy Berno and food writer Lucy Corry describes the history, development and tikanga of modern Māori food.

+A dish served during Matariki feasts or at hākari (feasts) on the marae is parāoa parai (fry bread).
+They are described as crispy and golden brown on the outside and fluffy on the inside.